VivekCR7/TEST/SQL-Basics-to-advance/README.md

       8 | Pool Table    |          0 |         5 |           400 |                 15
 ```

-as you can see all the entries with monthlymaintenance less than 50 is retrieved
+As you can see all the entries with monthlymaintenance less than 50 is retrieved.

-* we can use logic operators like **AND** and **OR** for multiple conditions
+* We can use logical operators like **AND** and **OR** for multiple conditions

 ```sql
 > select * from cd.facilities